charlottedaumal/hopfield-networks/README.md

 Files :

-1) main.py -> file containing the first version of the code and the unit tests of week6
+1) main.py -> file containing the first version of the code and the unit tests
-2) function_week6 -> file containing all the functions which are refactoring the code of week 5
+2) function_week -> file containing all the functions which are refactoring the code